Disaster Manual: Section 9 - Insurance Issues

 Q. 9-22 What’s the difference between the types of homeowner policies?
 How does a dwelling policy differ from a homeowner’s policy?

 Homeowner’s policies may either provide “all risk” or “named peril” coverage.
-“All risk” is used to describe policies that typically cover all perils unless specifically excluded in the policy.
+“All risk” is used to describe policies that typically cover all causes of loss or “perils” unless specifically not listed in the policy.
 “Named peril” means the damage must be caused by a peril that is specifically named or listed in the policy.
-The homeowner’s policy provides coverage for the dwelling, personal property, other structures, Additional Living Expenses (ALE) (also known as “loss of use”), medical payments, and personal liability.
+The homeowner’s policy provides coverage for the dwelling, personal property, other structures, additional living expenses (ALE), medical payments, and personal liability.
 A dwelling policy provides coverage for the dwelling and/or personal property.

 Q. 9-23 Can I make repairs to my property immediately?

 All policies require you to mitigate damages, meaning you are required to stop further immediate damage as soon as possible without endangering your own safety.
 This means you must protect it from further weather damage or from thieves entering, for example.
 However, you should do this by making only temporary repairs.
-Do not make permanent repairs until an adjuster has inspected the damage.
-Your policy covers the cost of necessary temporary repairs, so save your receipts and time logs for materials and labor.
-You should take lots of pictures of the damage, both close up and wide angle, before making temporary repairs or moving damaged property.
+You should not make permanent repairs until an adjuster has inspected the damage.
+Your policy covers the cost of necessary temporary repairs, so save your receipts for materials and create time logs for labor.
+You should take lots of pictures of the damage, both close up and wide angle, before making any repairs or moving damaged property.
 This includes pictures of any standing water.
 You should then separate damaged property from undamaged property and begin making a home inventory list.

 Q. 9-24 Does a homeowner’s insurance policy provide additional living expense coverage?

-If you can’t remain in your home because of loss from “a covered peril,” your homeowner’s or renter’s policy will pay for staying in a hotel, motel, or other temporary shelter.
-(Note that this is not true of most flood insurance policies.)
-ALE must be in your policy and are based on policy provisions.
+If you can’t remain in your home because of a covered reason in your insurance policy, your homeowner’s or renter’s policy will pay for staying in a hotel, motel, or other temporary shelter if it is in your policy.
+The amount will be based on your policy provisions.
+Most flood insurance policies do not provide this.
 If the damage does force you to move, be sure to tell your insurer where you are and how to reach you by phone.
 Also, leave a note at your damaged residence telling the insurance adjuster how to find you.

-Note that ALE is payment only above what you would normally pay for such expenses, so if you are forced to leave your home and stay in a hotel, for example, but normally pay $800 for your mortgage but had to pay $1,200 for a hotel stay, ALE will only pay $400.
+ALE is payment only above what you would normally pay for such expenses, so if you are forced to leave your home and stay in a hotel, for example, and normally pay $800 for your mortgage but had to pay $1,200 for a hotel stay, ALE will only pay $400.

 Q. 9-25 My home was not flooded by rising water; however, the sewer line backed up and caused damage in my home.
 Is this covered under my homeowner’s policy?